 Turkey Liver is a very good source of lean protein also rich in vitamins and minerals, including thiamine, manganese, vitamin A, vitamin C, riboflavin, niacin, vitamin B6, folate, vitamin B12, pantothenic acid, iron, phosphorus, zinc, copper, and selenium.

 Vitamin D3 is a fat-soluble vitamin.
 Its main function is to stimulate the absorption of calcium and phosphorus.
 This important vitamin aids in the formation of normal bones and teeth.
 It also aids in the maintenance of a healthy nerve and muscle system by regulating the level of calcium in the blood.
 Calcium is necessary for normal nerve transmission and muscle contraction.
 Nerves and muscles depend on a constant supply of this mineral from the blood.

 Vitamin E is a fat-soluble group of 8 structurally distinct molecules known as tocopherols; they are potent antioxidants.
 In the body, it protects fat and Vitamin A from destruction by charged oxygen called free radicals.
 It functions to stabilize cell membranes and protect them from damage by air pollutants, particularly the cells in the tissues of the lungs and mouth.
-Vitamin E is known to help reproductive development and hormone production.

 Zinc is specially bonded (proteinated) with amino acids to enhance absorption and assimilation.
 Zinc is critical to enzyme function for many of the body’s major metabolic pathways.
 Zinc aids in the development of cartilage, blood, bone, keratin, and mammary glands.
-Wound healing and oxygen transfer also rely on zinc.